Hi!

 Peez, Anton (2022): Contributions and Blind Spots of Constructivist Norms Research in International Relations, 1980–2018: A Systematic Evidence and Gap Analysis. 🔓 In: International Studies Review 24: 1, 1–33.

-Recent policy writing
+Recent policy writing and outreach

 Abb, Pascal/Deitelhoff, Nicole/Kroll, Stefan/Peez, Anton/Schreiber, Franziska F.N./Wolff, Jonas (2023): Trade and Peace: How Much Decoupling Can Peace Take?. 🔓 In: Friedensgutachten 2023.
 Chapter 4, 102–121. [in German – the annual joint yearbook of German’s largest peace and conflict studies institutes.]